 Basilica Palladiana of Vicenza & Jewelry Museum

-The Basilica Palladiana in Vicenza is a cultural and exhibition center housed in a 16th century architectural masterpiece by Andrea Palladio, which also accommodates the Museo del Gioello (Jewelry Museum), one of the rare museums exclusively dedicated to jewels.
+The Basilica Palladiana in Vicenza is a cultural and exhibition center housed in a 16th-century architectural masterpiece by Andrea Palladio, which also accommodates the Museo del Gioiello (Jewelry Museum), one of the rare museums exclusively dedicated to jewels.

 Originally built in the 15th century as a courthouse and administrative building with stores on the ground level (a truly mixed-use building as we would call it today) and known as Palazzo della Ragione, the imposing Basilica Palladiana was re-designed by famous Renaissance architect Andrea Palladio (hence its name) in the mid-16th century.

 In the Basilica, Palladio introduced elements typical of his style, including an array of Palladian windows (or serliana) and a monumental timber vault shaped like an inverted ship’s hull.

 The term Basilica does not refer to a religious construction but to the word used in ancient Rome to identify large public buildings, as Palladio himself explains in The Four Books of Architecture (1570).

 “Basilica means royal house because it is the place where judges administer justice for the benefit of the people.
 Today’s basilicas are raised on vaults, where stores of artisans and merchants are housed, and they also contain prisons”

 An engraving showing the Basilica Palladiana of Vicenza in the 19th century

 From 2007 to 2012 the palace underwent major restoration and renovation works after a design by Spanish architect Salvador Perez Arroyo and re-opened as a museum and temporary exhibition center.